khughitt/data-kind-annie-e-casey-2016/README.md

 -   Behavioral Health Services.csv
 -   CYF Active 2010 to 2016-11-09.csv
 -   HomelessShelters.csv
+-   rp\_placements\_clean.csv

 Other datasets and tables available:

 -   Allegheny County Aggregate Data.xlsx
 -   IDS Variables.xlsx
 -   PGHSNAP - Neighborhoods\_ All Raw Data.xlsx
--   rp\_placements\_clean.csv

-Note: some of the files ending with "(1).csv" have been renamed to ".csv".
+Note: some of the files ending with originally ending with "(1).csv" have been renamed to ".csv".

 Data Preparation
 ================